SW Broadway Bike Improvements Project

 Transportation

 The Portland Bureau of Transportation brought a host of improvements to SW Broadway in 2022, making it safer for all travelers.
-Additional traffic signal improvements will come to this high crash corridor in 2024 as part of a separate project.
+Additional improvements are coming to this high crash corridor in 2024.

 Four people bicycle in a protected bike lane next to a tree-lined sidewalk.
 A parked car is on the left of the bicyclists.